tomjoht/tomjoht.github.io/_smartphones/pushandpull/21-updates-two-years-later.md

 There are a few newsletters I still subscribe to, such as my daughter's school newsletter and a city newsletter, both of which seem to put the information only into the newsletters.
 I also often go directly to nytimes.com, seattletimes.com, and espn.com.
 But by not having these apps, I'm not subject to long-term browsing due to a convenient UI nor the notification pings from the apps.
 I go to these sites when I want information, not when they want to send information to me.

+To get information from Substack sites, I started using [Omnivore.app](https://omnivore.app/), which gives you an email through which you can subscribe to content.
+(I learned this tip from Leo Laporte on This Week in Tech, TWIT.)
+I haven't become a regular Omnivore user, but it's nice to shift email and feed content into a different space that I can switch into when desired.

 Overall, I'm happy with the pull model for news.
 I don't want people pushing their news at me all the time, prompting me to sift through all the information.
 I'd much rather go to the websites at my own will and pace.
 And if I permanently forget to go to a website for their content, it must not have been that important to me.

 In writing this, I feel like a curmudgeon.
 It may be the case that as I age, I get more curmudgeonly.
 But the opposite state, where someone subscribes to hundreds of sites and newsletters and then experiences a constant barrage of notifications throughout the day, seems like an insane model to adopt.